 Battery, Electrical and Electronic Recycling for Schools, Colleges…

-As Autumn arrives Dublin schools, colleges, and training organizations have the opportunity to recycle old and once valued electrical, electronic and pure metal equipment.
+Dublin schools, colleges, and training organizations now have the opportunity to recycle old and once valued electrical, electronic and pure metal equipment.
 The service is offered free and is dedicated to reducing large amounts of waste electrical and electronic equipment (WEEE) which accumulates in classrooms, canteens, stores, and labs over time.

 Schools, Community and Fundraising